sburtenshaw/open-ai-playground/README.md

 - Create a more in depth tutorial
 - Split the information into more focused, separate components
 - Improve the UI and readability of the information

-Given the amount of time already spent on this project / technical test, I think I will send this project to Stefan as it currently is.
-I wanted to add more custom ideas before sending, such as:

-- Pre-defined system messages / personas
-- Auto re-submit option if max tokens reached
-- Customizable options (dark mode, font size, module placement)

-But given the timeframe, I think I'm out of time.

-I will be continuing to work on and improve this project, as a fun side project to add to my portfolio.
-I will also be hosting this project on my personal domain https://seanburtenshaw.co.uk (the website is down as I write this, but I will be fixing it).

 # Create T3 App